bokeh/bokeh/examples/app/pivot/README.md

 * X-axis (required): Select a column to use as x-axis
 * Group X By: Select a column to group the x-axis (if both x-axis and grouping columns are discrete).
 * Y-axis (required): Select a column to use as y-axis
 * Y-axis aggregation: You may aggregate y-axis data (for each series) if it is numeric.
-"Sum" is currently the only option.
+"Sum" is currently the only option, and is on by default.
-* Series: Pick a column to split the data into separate, color-coded series
+* Series: Pick a column to split the data into separate, color-coded series.
+If Chart Type (see Plot Adjustments below) is Area or Bar, series will automatically be stacked.
+If Chart Type is Line or Dot, the series will not be stacked.
-* Series Stacking: You may stack/unstack series vertically with this switch.
-Make sure to use Y-axis Aggregation if, for any series, there are multiple y-values for a given x-value.
 * Series Legend: Click on this to see the color and name of each series
 * Explode By: Select a discrete column to split into multiple charts.
 The charts' titles will correspond to the exploded column values.